dimcoindev/dim-cli/README.md

 ## Usage

-There is multiple ways to interact with this command line tools suite.
-You can use `npm` to start your instance the CLI and you can specify options, command and arguments to your command line call.
+There are multiple ways to interact with this command line tools suite.
+You can use `npm` to start the installation of the CLI Package and you can specify options, command and arguments to your command line call.

 Here is a write-up of some examples for running the `dim-cli` command line tools suite: